-- Category I An appliance that operates with a non-positive vent static pressure and with a vent temperature that avoids excessive condensate production in the vent. - Category II An appliance that operates with a non-positive vent static pressure and with a vent temperature that may cause excessive condensate production in the vent. - Category III An appliance that operates with a positive vent static pressure and with a vent temperature that avoids excessive condensate production in the vent.
+• Category II An appliance that operates with a non-positive vent static pressure and with a vent temperature that may cause excessive condensate production in the vent.

 - Category IV An appliance that operates with a positive vent static pressure and with a vent temperature that may cause excessive condensate production in the vent. - Direct Vent An appliance that is constructed and installed so that all air for combustion is derived directly from outdoors and all flue gases are discharged to the outdoors.